Special Older Scout Programs

 All participants must pass the swimmers test at Woodruff Scout Camp during the current season.

 Participants will spend all nights on camp.
-Most nights participants will stay with their troop but may elect to participate in up to two overnights to special areas of camp.
+Most nights participants will stay with their troop but may elect to participate in up to two overnights in special areas of camp.

 The downloadable Whitewater Express Waiver form is required for this activity.